Dehydrate Foods for Long Term Storage

-- Freezer-weight, zip-lock bags are excellent for packaging dried foods.
+- Freezer zip-lock bags are excellent for packaging dried foods.
 Force excess air from bags as they are sealed.

 - Procure heavy-duty, food-grade, storage-quality, sealable plastic bags from local commercial packaging wholesalers.

 - Store dried food products in a cool, dry location out of direct sunlight.
-Use a Kraft paper bag inside larger plastic bags to shield dried foods from sunlight.
+Use a craft paper inside larger plastic bags to shield dried foods from sunlight.
 Paper used outside the plastic bags provides a nesting place for bugs or spiders.